 Plays for young audiences

-Every year students at the age of 12- 16 enjoy our special youth production.
-Fame Game in 2010 was seen by 4400 students, for Rob and the Hoodies, The Switch and Around The World In 80 Days we counted more than 5000 visitors each.
-The Schooltours Plays always deal with specific topics and stories close to the experiences and literary interests of our juvenile audience.
-The language is adapted to their level and we support the teachers with scripts, worksheets and follow-up workshops.
+Every year, students from the age of 10 and up enjoy our special youth production.
+The plays deal with topics and stories that reflect the experiences and literary interests of our young audience.
+The language is adapted to their level and we support teachers with scripts, worksheets, and follow-up workshops.
 The materials can be downloaded from our website.

-Everyone!
-The performance has been specifically designed for a target audience between the ages of 12 and 16.
-In other words, it is most suitable for the 6th to 9th grades.
-Students who are more fluent in English are more than welcome to attend from the fourth grade and up.
+The performance has been specifically designed for a target audience between the ages of 11 and 14.
+In other words, it is most suitable for the 6th to 8th grade.

-In order to encourage curiosity and interest in the play we recommend that teachers briefly introduce the piece to students before watching the show.
+In order to better understand the play we recommend that teachers briefly introduce the piece to students before watching the show.
 Educational materials to be used in the classroom will be available online.
 Teachers can use these in the classroom to improve and enrich the students´ understanding of the play and the worksheets are helpful for follow-up exercises.

 Please register using the online form provided.
-The play scripts in booklet form are included in the ticket price and are automatically ordered upon registration.
+The play scripts are available in booklet form and are included in the ticket price.These are automatically ordered upon registration.

-Please note that cancellations need to be made before……in order for us to make alternative arrangements.
+Please note that cancellations need to be made well in advance for us to make alternative arrangements.

 The booklets for students will be sent directly to the schools.
 For re-orders, changed orders or additional orders of booklets the delivery costs will need to be borne by the respective school.
 Payment will be cash on delivery.